By Andy Kovacs

 You may believe that you have the authority (with the support of your organisation’s senior management team) to compel your process owner to close the control gaps.
 This nostalgic approach to audit is a can of worms for another day.
 But I’m sure you’d agree that most process owners would perform management actions with considerably more care, commitment and concentration if they felt they were an integral part of a collaborative decision-making process rather that being pushed.

 Nevertheless, I’ve been told by a great many auditors on a great many occasions that there’s a fundamental conflict of interest between auditors and the process owners which makes genuine collaboration impossible.
 What is this audit paradox?

 Here’s a common formulation:

-If that’s correct, then it would be naive to believe that either party could genuinely collaborate during the audit fieldwork process – their positions are planets apart!
+If that’s correct, then it would be naive to believe that either party could genuinely collaborate during the audit fieldwork process – their positions are polar opposites!

-But beliefs (especially commonly held ones) are powerful things – probably the most powerful things that human beings are capable of creating.
+But beliefs are powerful things – probably the most powerful things that human beings are capable of creating.
 So how can we go about changing them?

 And is the simple act of changing your beliefs and adjusting your communicative approach to the process owner accordingly really enough to create a new universe of collaborative possibilities?

 In 1565, the universe changed – forever!
 Because of a single moment in a single night in the life of Giordano Bruno.

 Giordano Bruno was a Domenican friar, philosopher, mathematician, poet and astronomer.
 On the glorious summer night in question, he was lying on the roof of the convent of San Domenico Maggiore, lost in the celestial dance of the stars above him.